ephieo/book_app_8th/Downloads/book_app_8th/ReadMe.md

     #### FEEDBACK :

-4. What were the main tradeoffs for the language choice you made?
+4.  <span style="color:red">What were the main tradeoffs for the language choice you made?</span>
     - #### Notes :
     - I chose to work with Node.js because Javascript is my strongest language, although this came with it's own setbacks.
     - I'm glad I chose node.js because I didn't have to worry about learning syntax or the complexities of a new language.